 Step 4: The purchase order is sent by the buyer to the vendor as an official request enabling the vendor to procure the materials.

-Step 5: The vendor supplies the order, and then issues an invoice or bill that details the final amount owed by the buyer and a timeline for when they need to pay in full.
+Step 5: The vendor supplies the order, and then, to request payment, issues an invoice or bill that details the final amount owed by the buyer and the payment terms (a timeline for when they need to pay in full).

 What is a purchase order?

-A typical PO will vary depending on the industry and vendor but a typical construction PO will include:
+A typical purchase order will vary depending on the industry, the vendor, and nuances in the procurement process, but a typical construction purchase order (PO) will include:

 - A unique PO number used for tracking and accounting purposes.